Arberesto/back-end-project/README.md

 Database setting:
 1. Download postgresql if don't have it on your machine
+2. Open console and type "sudo -u postgres psql" to get into Postgres admin console.
-2. Create Postgres database "taskmanagertasks" on your localhost with 8080 port (url should be: postgresql://localhost/taskmanagertasks) // CREATE DATABASE taskmanagertasks;
+3. Use command "CREATE DATABASE taskmanagertasks;" to create Postgres database "taskmanagertasks" on your machine
-3. Use command "Create user someuser with password somepassword"
+4. Use command "Create user someuser with password 'somepassword';" to create user "someuser"
-4. Use command "Grant all privileges for taskmanagertasks to someuser"
+5. Use command "Grant all privileges for taskmanagertasks to someuser;" to get user someuser full access to database taskmanagertasks
+6. Use command "\q" to exit admin console.

+If you need to interact with database in console, use command "psql -h localhost taskmanagertasks someuser" to connect to it on your machine.

 Start working: